 The job prospects in the field of cyber security are increasing.
 With the demand for companies to protect their cyber presence, an upward growth in cyber security roles is predicted in the next 5 years in the Australian job market.
 It is a great time to embrace the many available job opportunities in this growing industry and leverage your current skills to secure a position.

-If you are considering a career change to cyber security, book a consultation with an Institute of Data Career Consultant today and learn more about the benefits of accelerated cyber security training: part time program available now.
+If you are considering a career change to cyber security, book a consultation with an Institute of Data Career Consultant today and learn more about the benefits of accelerated cyber security training: part time and full time programs available now.